Yasukejunior/Anka-Vent/overview.md

 # Overview
 ## Problem and Background
-- Lack of ventilators in the Sahel region (~300 ventilators for 534,142 people).
+- Lack of ventilators (~300 ventilators for 534,142 people in some countries).
 - High costs and importation challenges.

 ## Solution